akka/akka/akka-docs/rst/java/cluster-usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can do some clean up in a ``registerOnMemberRemoved`` callback, which will be invoked when the current member status is changed to 'Removed' or the cluster have been shutdown,i.e. terminate the actor system.
+You can do some clean up in a ``registerOnMemberRemoved`` callback, which will be invoked when the current member status is changed to 'Removed' or the cluster have been shutdown.

 For example, this is how to shut down the ``ActorSystem`` and thereafter exit the JVM: